Mariusz Kolodziej: Sports patronage

 Kolodziej has always supported various sports initiatives, including soccer teams, marathon runners and car racing.
 At some point, he decided to get involved with boxing.
 For several years he was sponsoring one of the most famous Polish professional boxers, Tomasz Adamek.
-In 2010 Kolodziej became a licensed boxing promoter, and opened his own Global Boxing Gym in North Bergen, NJ.
-North Bergen, NJ-based Global Boxing Promotions was established in 2010.
+In 2010 Kolodziej became a licensed boxing promoter, and opened his own Global Boxing Gym in North Bergen, New Jersey.
+North Bergen, New Jersey–based Global Boxing Promotions was established in 2010.
 Global Boxing has developed the Polish community into one of the fastest growing fan bases in boxing in the United States.
 In its first year of promoting, Global Boxing set a record by selling out the Mohegan Sun Arena in Connecticut during the "November Reign" show.
-On September 29, 2012 Global Boxing Promotions continued its success by filling up the arena at the Resorts Hotel & Casino for the "Global Boxing Series".
+On September 29, 2012, Global Boxing Promotions continued its success by filling up the arena at the Resorts Hotel & Casino for the "Global Boxing Series".
 Within just two years, Kolodziej led one of his fighters, Mariusz Wach, to a world title bout against Wladimir Klitschko.
 The rest of the team, including four Polish prospects, is also on their way to the top.
 In December 2011, Kolodziej started a new project; he opened the Global Boxing Foundation, which aims to help young amateur boxers succeed in their professional careers.
 Since that time, many talented amateurs and professional boxers from all over the world have been offered help by Kolodziej and his team.